 Wisdom teeth are also known as third molars – the last teeth to file in.
 Talking about wisdom teeth can be scary for children and adults, because removing those teeth usually involves some form of surgery.
 As a result, we all fear dealing with the dreaded “impacted” wisdom tooth, yet we still virally watch the funny post-surgery videos on YouTube.

 Today’s modern technology and years of perfecting the procedure have helped us make wisdom teeth extractions a commonplace procedure with little discomfort during recovery.
 Even if you’re still worried about your family recording you on the way home.

 Are Age and Wisdom Teeth Connected?

 There isn’t necessarily a rule that states when people should get their wisdom teeth extracted.
 Typically, wisdom teeth extractions are recommended between the ages of 18 and the early 20s.
 Some dentists even recommend having them removed earlier, depending on the structure of an individual mouth.

 Around this age, though, wisdom teeth should be protruding through your gums, roots and all.
 At this point, you should consult with your dentist, as there may be some issues with the rate of growth.
 If they are too developed, they can cause crowding and other issues that will shift the placement of your teeth.
 If they are too underdeveloped, they may need to stay a while longer before removal to ensure proper extractions can be made.

-Also in this time frame, there are fewer risks for complication before, during, and post surgery.
+Also in this time frame, there are fewer risks for complications before, during, and post surgery.
 Studies have shown that older patients experience more complications during the actual extraction process, as well as during postoperative recovery, in comparison to younger patients.

 Why Waste Wisdom Teeth?